 Indeed, connecting early warning to early action is a space where we in the Red Cross Red Crescent Movement will continue to be active and draw on our experience on the ground.

 In fact, at no time has the relevance of the humanitarian sector to the climate issue seemed so clear.
 The IFRC delegation in Sharm El-Sheikh, representing the global network in National Societies engaged on multiple fronts, alongside the ICRC, many National Societies who themselves attended, and partners like the German Red Cross-hosted Anticipation Hub and Risk-informed Early Action Partnership, and some impressive youth representatives.

 Together they spoke in at least 85 side events on topics including food security, attribution science, loss and damage, displacement, youth, nature-based solutions, anticipatory action, climate finance for the most vulnerable, and more.

-The Global Climate Resilience Platform was officially launched in person and online, and the IFRC led organization of some 15 side-events.
+The IFRC Global Climate Resilience Platform was officially launched in person and online, and at some 15 IFRC-led side-events.

 Senior leadership was present throughout the two weeks holding bilateral conversations and speaking on and/or moderating panels.

 It will be as pivotal as ever to draw on our collective experience to make inroads into this complex and at times daunting process – one that now threatens to become more complex still with barrelhead negotiations on loss and damage, adaptation finance, and the need to pursue more ambitious reductions in emissions.

 For our part, we will continue to focus on ensuring our global policy work is being translated into implementation on the ground that benefits those most in need.